owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 later, the last profile picture in ownCloud will still be used.

-The photo taken from LDAP will be adjusted to the requirements of the ownCloud avatar automatically.
-I.e. it will be transformed into a square.
+The photo taken from LDAP will be adjusted to the requirements of the ownCloud avatar automatically, i.e. it will be transformed into a square.
 If the photo needs to be cut, it will be done equally from both affected sides.
 The original photo stored in LDAP will stay the same, of course.